One of five historic graveyards in Edinburgh city centre

 The maximum time needed to see the cemetery is only an hour and there is no charge for entry.

-The memorials in Old Calton burial ground are as unexpected as they are evocative but sadly many of them require some renovation.
-Nonetheless an hour spent there is a real eye opener to some of the less well-known aspects of Edinburgh history.
+The memorials in the Old Calton burial ground are as unexpected as they are evocative but sadly many of them require some renovation.
+Nonetheless, an hour spent there is a real eye opener to some of the less well-known aspects of Edinburgh history.

 Further information from Edinburgh World Heritage

 Managed by Edinburgh World Heritage, Old Calton Burial Ground is part of the Edinburgh Graveyard Project.
 Included are Greyfriars, Canongate, St Cuthbert’s Kirkyards, Calton Old and Calton New Burial Grounds.